SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Vehicle Operation
 (Mechanical)

-See the“Vehicles and Aerial Characters” section in the “Movement” chapter for details on using these skills.
+See the"Vehicles and Aerial Characters" section in the "Movement" chapter for details on using these skills.

 Flying/0-G,